Providing excellent customer service on social media is no longer a nice-to-have option, especially for B2C brands.

 People want rapid replies to their queries, and social media provides the ideal online platform for such interactions.

-Here are four benefits of providing customer service on social media:
+Here are four fantastic advantages of community managers dedicating themselves to delivering top-notch customer service on social media:

 1. Engaging with people